 Finally, there’s another, more subtle dimension to visualizations which can influence an audience’s interpretation.
 While most visualizations concentrate on the denotative level of communication, the most effective visualization communicators also make use of the connotative level.
 For instance, various cultural codes (e.g. what colors signify), or conventions (e.g. the way line graphs suggest you’re looking at temporal data even when you’re not) can suggest alternate or preferred interpretations.
 In this context, the maxim “know thy audience” certainly rings true.

-While a full explanation of visualization taxonomy and connotative communication is beyond this blog post, you can find a more complete discussion in a pre-print of our forthcoming InfoVis paper (click here for more information about InfoVis and VisWeek) At the very least though, I’ll leave you with an example which illustrates some of these concepts.
+While a full explanation of visualization taxonomy and connotative communication is beyond this blog post, you can find a more complete discussion in a pre-print of our forthcoming InfoVis paper (here is more information about InfoVis and VisWeek) At the very least though, I’ll leave you with an example which illustrates some of these concepts.

 Take for example a recent example from the New York Times (top) where various aspects of the visualization rhetoric framework apply.